This Single Phrase Can Help You Easily Discipline Your Child!

 Whenever your child misbehaves, there are 4 steps that you need to remember:

 - Identify the problem.
 First, make sure that your child knows what they did wrong.
-Identify the problem and let your child know that their behavior wasn’t nice.
+Identify the problem and let your child know that their behaviour wasn’t nice.

-- Provide them an alternative.
-It’s always important to provide an alternative solution to your child’s behavior problem.
-If they have a problem with sharing, then maybe they can ask another kid to share their toys as well so that the both of them can play together.
+- Provide them with an alternative.
+It’s always important to provide an alternative solution to your child’s behaviour problem.
+If they have a problem with sharing, then maybe they can ask another kid to share their toys as well so that both of them can play together.

 - Empower them.
 Lastly, the most important thing would be to empower them.
 And all you need is to say this one phrase: You’ll remember next time.
 Telling your child that they’ll remember next time means that you trust them and you’re reassuring them that they won’t make the same mistake again.
 If they remember to do the right thing, then you can respond by giving them praise and showing excitement.

-Empowering your child is very important since you’re letting your child have control over their behavior instead of simply being told of what they need to do.
+Empowering your child is very important since you’re letting your child have control over their behaviour instead of simply being told of what they need to do.